daleghent/nina/README.md

 ### Filterwheel Control
 * ASCOM Driver
      * Tested with Starlight XPress motorized Filterwheel, Atik EFW2
+* Manual Mode
+     * For manual filter wheels a prompt to change the filter will pop up when required

 ### Autofocuser Control
 * ASCOM Driver
      * Tested with Lacerta Motorfocus

+### Rotator Control
+* ASCOM Driver
+* Manual Mode
+     * For manual rotators a prompt to change the rotation will pop up when required

 ### Autoguider Control
 * via communication with PHD2 Server
 * Graphically shows corrections in a graph
 * Calculates RMS Error values
+* Synchronize between multiple instances for dithering

 ### Profiles
 * Save and load individual profiles for different sets of equipment